-Seven MF Properties are owned by various Partnership subsidiaries.
-Such subsidiaries hold a 99% limited partner interest in three limited partnerships and 100% member positions in four limited liability companies.
-The seven properties are encumbered by mortgage loans with an aggregate principal balance of \$39.1 million at December 31, 2012.
+Nine MF Properties are owned by various Partnership subsidiaries.
+Such subsidiaries hold a 99% limited partner interest in three limited partnerships and 100% membership interests in six limited liability companies.
+The 50/50 Student Housing at UNL is currently under construction and is planned to be completed in the fall of 2014.
+Eight of the nine properties are encumbered by mortgage loans with an aggregate principal balance of \$57.1 million at December 31, 2013.
 The Company reports the assets, liabilities, and results of operations of these properties on a consolidated basis.

 Arboretum - Arboretum is located in Omaha, Nebraska and contains 145 units and was acquired in March 2011, for approximately \$20.4 million.
 This is an independent senior living facility.
-The Arboretum's operations resulted in recognition by the Company of net operating income of approximately \$1.11 million on net revenue of approximately \$2.47 million in 2012.
+The Arboretum's operations resulted in recognition by the Company of net operating income of approximately \$1.42 million and \$1.11 million on net revenue of approximately \$3.01 million and \$2.47 million in 2013 and 2012, respectively.
+The increase in net operating income is largely due to an increase in economic occupancy.

 Eagle Village - Eagle Village Apartments is located in Evansville, Indiana and contains 511 units and was acquired in June 2011, for approximately \$12.0 million.
 This is a student housing facility.
-Eagle Village's operations resulted in recognition by the Company of net operating income of approximately \$898,000 on net revenue of approximately \$1.96 million in 2012.
+Eagle Village's operations resulted in recognition by the Company of net operating income of approximately \$646,000 and \$898,000 on net revenue of approximately \$1.74 million and \$1.96 million in 2013 and 2012, respectively.
+This decrease in net operating income is due to a decrease in economic occupancy along with an increase in administrative and repair and maintenance expenses.

 Glynn Place - Glynn Place Apartments is located in Brunswick, Georgia and contains 128 units and was acquired in October 2008.
-Glynn Place Apartment's operations resulted in the recognition by the Company of approximately \$230,000 and \$267,000 of net operating income on revenue of approximately \$736,000 and \$742,000 during 2012 and 2011, respectively.
-The decrease in net operating income is due primarily to an increase in repair and maintenance expenses.
+Glynn Place Apartment's operations resulted in the recognition by the Company of approximately \$263,000 and \$230,000 of net operating income on revenue of approximately \$845,000 and \$736,000 during 2013 and 2012, respectively.
+The increase in net operating income is due primarily to an increase in economic occupancy.

-Maples on 97th - Maples on 97th Apartments is located in Omaha, NE and contains 258 units.
-These apartments were acquired in August 2012 through a Qualified Exchange Accommodation Agreement and the Company records the operating results from this property as a result of a Master Lease Agreement executed with the consolidated VIE that owned the property in 2012.
-Maples on 97th's operations resulted in the recognition by the Company of approximately \$136,000 of net operating income on revenue of approximately \$604,000 in 2012.
+Maples on 97th - Maples on 97th Apartments is located in Omaha, NE and contains 258 units and was acquired in August 2012.
+Maples on 97th's operations resulted in the recognition by the Company of approximately \$640,000 of net operating income on revenue of approximately \$1.70 million in 2013.

 Meadowview - Meadowview Apartments is located in Highland Heights, Kentucky and contains 118 units and was acquired in July 2007.
-Meadowview's operations resulted in recognition by the Company of net operating income of approximately \$529,000 and \$506,000 on net revenue of approximately \$1.08 million and \$967,000 in 2012 and 2011, respectively.
-The increase in net operating income is the result of a decrease in utility expenses.
+Meadowview's operations resulted in recognition by the Company of net operating income of approximately \$542,000 and \$529,000 on net revenue of approximately \$1.10 million and \$1.08 million in 2013 and 2012, respectively.

 Residences at DeCordova - This property is a senior (55+) affordable housing project located in Granbury, Texas in the Dallas-Fort Worth area.
 The Company acquired ownership of the property through foreclosure in February 2011.
 At this time, the Partnership is operating the 110 unit property as a market rate rental property.
-DeCordova's operations resulted in recognition by the Company of net operating income of approximately \$344,000 on net revenue of approximately \$734,000 in 2012.
+DeCordova's operations resulted in recognition by the Company of net operating income of approximately \$618,000 and \$344,000 on net revenue of approximately \$1.10 million and \$734,000 in 2013 and 2012, respectively.
+This increase is primarily due to an increase in both physical and economic occupancy.
 In February 2012, the Company secured a \$2.0 million construction loan for the expansion of the DeCordova property and an additional 34 units were constructed and completed adjacent to the first phase in August 2012.
-The construction loan is with an unrelated third party.
-Upon lease stabilization, the Partnership will evaluate its options in order to recoup its investment.